Illinois Green Policy Update: November 2025

 Sign up here!

-By Ryan Wilmington December 15, 2025
+By Ryan Wilmington January 23, 2026

 At the start of 2025, I told our members that we can build a movement of green building advocates that can continue the progress made in Illinois for high-performance building, regardless of what happens in Washington D.C.
 Over the last year, you’ve proven me right.
-While elsewhere green building and clean energy goals have been put on pause, Illinois has continued the fight and won three huge victories that completely change the landscape for green buildings and clean energy.
+While elsewhere green building and clean energy goals have been put on pause, Illinois has continued the fight and won three huge victories that usher in historic investment in clean energy and green buildings and raise the bar for building performance, completely changing the landscape for what is possible in this industry.

 More Posts